 Some property leases contain variable payment terms that are linked to profit generated from a specific office.
-For individual offices, up to 100% of lease payments are on the basis of variable payment terms.
+For individual offices, up to 100% of lease payments are based on variable payment terms.
 Variable payment terms are used for a variety of reasons, including minimizing the fixed costs base for newly established offices.
 Variable lease payments that depend on profits are recognized in profit or loss in the period in which the condition that triggers those payments occurs.